XWARNING: This documentation is for an old version of Exim (latest)

 overrides daemon_smtp_ports, but leaves local_interfaces unchanged, whereas

 overrides local_interfaces, leaving daemon_smtp_ports unchanged.
 (However, since local_interfaces now contains no items without ports, the value of daemon_smtp_ports is no longer relevant in this example.)

-4. Support for the submissions (aka SSMTP or SMTPS) protocol
+4. Support for the obsolete SSMTP (or SMTPS) protocol

 tls_on_connect_ports = 465

 because 465 is the usual port number used by the legacy clients.
 There is also a command line option -tls-on-connect, which forces all ports to behave in this way when a daemon is started.

 Warning: Setting tls_on_connect_ports does not of itself cause the daemon to listen on those ports.
 You must still specify them in daemon_smtp_ports, local_interfaces, or the -oX option.
 (This is because tls_on_connect_ports applies to inetd connections as well as to connections via the daemon.)

 5. IPv6 address scopes

 IPv6 addresses have “scopes”, and a host with multiple hardware interfaces can, in principle, have the same link-local IPv6 address on different interfaces.
 Thus, additional information is needed, over and above the IP address, to distinguish individual interfaces.
 A convention of using a percent sign followed by something (often the interface name) has been adopted in some cases, leading to addresses like this: